-11 سبتمبر 2019 Il y a 5 years
+11 سبتمبر 2019 Il y a 5 ans

 The Africa-China Reporting Project at Wits Journalism and Inkyfada based in Tunis invite all journalists from Tunisia, Morocco, Algeria and Libya to submit proposals to attend a journalism training workshop in Tunis during the week of 7 October 2019.
-The workshop will focus on practical investigative techniques and skills, as well as explore China’s role in Africa and specific North African countries
+The workshop will focus on practical investigative techniques and skills, as well as explore China’s role in Africa and specific North African countries.

 The workshop will feature expert trainers assembled by the Africa-China Reporting Project and Inkyfada, and will include training sessions on North African countries’ relations with China, current trends and misunderstandings; multimedia journalism, online tools and resources; data journalism and data visualisation, visual storytelling and audience engagement; and cyber security, among other topics.
 The workshop will also include engagement with and supervision of specific China-North Africa investigations to be undertaken by the participating journalists after the workshop for which they will receive reporting grants.